AlmaCeax/ProjectI-AlmaCeax/README.md

 # How to play the game
 Pilot a ship shooting enemies, dodging bullets and taking powerups until you reach the end of stage 1.

+The highest score is saved in the "Top" section of the lower bar.
+But, if you use the debug functions of God Mode or Extra Life, we have a block against cheats that will not save the score.

 ## Installation
 Unzip the zip file, run the X-Multiply_Tribute.exe file and enjoy the game.